-The “small islands” – Micronesia translated from the Greek – are known for its pristine waters and some of the worlds best dive spots.
+Micronesia translates from Greek as the “small islands”.
+They are known for their pristine waters and some of the world’s best dive spots.

 However, only some parts of Micronesia belong to the South Pacific, all others are located in the Western Pacific.